Best practice in family support

 Ensure you contact the family in the timeframe agreed, even if you do not have anything new to report.

 Where possible, provide as much reassurance as you can about what is being done to resolve the crisis.
 Explain the various tasks that your organisation is undertaking and what specialist help you may be using.
 Be clear in your mind about what you can share and what must remain confidential.
-You can tell a family that you have the benefit of specialist kidnap response consultants, for example, if this is the case, but the existence of any confidential policies should not be revealed.
+You can tell a family that you have the benefit of specialist kidnap response consultants, for example, if this is the case, but the existence of any confidential K&R insurance should not be revealed as this may invalidate the policy to the detriment of all concerned.

 Bear in mind that families are likely to have recurring questions throughout the crisis– both because they are struggling to come to terms with a particular decision or because they are having difficulty remembering information.
 Be patient with them and be ready to have conversations over and over.